 Thugga was situated in the southern side of the Bagradas (today Mejerda) River valley in today's northern Tunisia.
 The river had its source in the Atlas Mountains at a height of more than 3,000 ft.
 During Roman rule, thanks to a complex system of irrigation, the valley became a granary which provided key supplies to Rome.
 Thugga and many other Numidian settlements became small prosperous towns with temples, baths, theatres and other public facilities.

 Ancient ruins near the Arch of Alexander Severus

-Today the ruins of Thugga are included in an archaeological area, but farming activities continue to be carried on in its peripheral sections, something which helps in understanding the environment of the ancient town (for another similar archaeological site in a rural context see a page on Aizani, a forgotten Roman town in Asia Minor).
+Today the ruins of Thugga are included in an archaeological area, but farming activities continue to be carried on in its peripheral sections, something which helps in understanding the environment of the ancient town (for another similar archaeological site in a rural context see a page on Aizani, a forgotten Roman town in Turkey).